-The following tables present selected consolidated financial information as of June 30, 2020 and for each of the six-month periods ended June 30, 2020 and 2019 and as of and for each of the years ended December 31, 2019, 2018 and 2017.
+The following tables present selected consolidated financial information as of and for each of the years ended December 31, 2020, 2019 and 2018.

-The selected unaudited condensed consolidated interim financial information as of June 30, 2020 and for each of the sixmonth periods ended June 30, 2020 and 2019 included herein is derived from, and should be reviewed in conjunction with, the 2020 Interim Consolidated Financial Statements, including the related notes, prepared in accordance with the requirements of the International Accounting Standards (IAS) 34.
-The selected audited consolidated financial information as of and for each of the years ended December 31, 2019, 2018 and 2017 is derived from, and should be reviewed in conjunction with, the Audited Consolidated Financial Statements, including the related notes, prepared in accordance with IFRS-EU.
+The selected audited consolidated financial information as of and for each of the years ended December 31, 2020, 2019 and 2018 is derived from, and should be reviewed in conjunction with, the Financial Statements, including the related notes, prepared in accordance with IFRS-EU.
 The Financial Statements are incorporated by reference into this Prospectus.

-The 2020 Interim Consolidated Financial Statements, the 2019 Audited Consolidated Financial Statements and the 2018 Audited Consolidated Financial Statements reflect the adoption of IFRS 16.
-The 2018 Audited Consolidated Financial Statements include unaudited restated comparative financial information to reflect the impact of IFRS 16 on prior periods.
+The 2020 Audited Consolidated Financial Statements include unaudited restated comparative financial information, in accordance with IFRS 3, as a result of the completion of the purchase price allocation for the Iliad France Acquisition, the Iliad Italy Acquisition, the Swiss Infra Acquisition and the Cignal Acquisition.
 The columns labelled as "restated" reflect such restatement.
 See "Presentation of Financial and Other Information."